TCO certification for CASIO projectors

 Sustainable perfection without mercury: Projectors from CASIO

 CASIO began using laser and LED hybrid light sources in all of its projectors in 2010.
 This means it no longer uses lamps containing mercury.
-Four mercury-free projectors have been awarded the globally recognised TCO seal of approval, which means that they meet the new criteria for TCO certification 2.0.
+Nine mercury-free projectors have been awarded the globally recognised TCO seal of approval, which means that they meet the new criteria for TCO certification 2.0.